ThatCraws/GGScore/README.md

  These APIs are statically linked, only the Glicko-2 API is linked dynamically (again, only speaking for the supplied project-file).

 ### Known issue(s)

-- A player's rating (deviation) will decay from the first rating period on, instead of decay being possible only for periods after a result with that player has been.